 Current position and expectations for the coming year

-We are ending this 2024 calendar year with female representation in CSA at 42%.
+We are ending this 2025 calendar year with female representation in senior management of CSA at 45%, which is just slightly below our target of re-attaining a 50% overall representation by the end of December 2025.
 This is primarily due to the numbers of elected directors on the board over which we have very little control other than by encouraging all eligible candidates to stand for election regardless of gender.
-We are pleased to report that, where we do have more ability to influence numbers, the proportion of female senior managers as a percentage of our employed senior management executive team holds at our 50% target and two out of our three current independent directors are women very experienced in their respective fields.
+Our target of 50% of female managers as a proportion of employed senior management executive team has fallen from achieving 50% in 2024 to 37.5% in 2025 due to our General Counsel stepping down as a member of the senior management team.
+Two out of our three current independent directors are women very experienced in their respective fields.
 We are a very small organisation so any small changes to the number of women either appointed to our boards or employed by CSA has the potential significantly to affect our Charter target.

-Our annual CSA board elections will take place in February 2025 and there will be six vacancies so we very much hope that the results of these elections will support us to meet our Charter targets.
-If the elections result in an increased number of women we will also be able to look again at the makeup of the CSA (Services) Ltd board.
+Our annual CSA board elections will take place in February 2026 and there will be four vacancies so we very much hope that the results of these elections will support us to meet our Charter targets.

 By originally subscribing to the Charter we aimed to promote gender diversity in the financial services sector that we serve.
-We were therefore delighted that two of our larger members (both with women on the CSA board who encouraged their respective member firms to sign up to the Charter) became Charter signatories this year (as announced in the WIF list of signatories in February 2024).
-We continue to believe that it is very important for CSA to remain a signatory to the Charter and have reassessed our targets and are comfortable that they remain appropriate.
+We were therefore delighted that two of our larger members became Charter signatories this year (as announced in the WIF list of signatories in February 2024).
+We continue to believe that it is very important for CSA to remain a signatory to the Charter.
+We aspire to achieve our targets beyond 31st December 2025, and have re-set our targets with an aspiration of achieving female representation of 50% in both overall senior management and on CSA (Services) Ltd board by 31st December 2028.
+The CSA remains committed to working towards our targets within the remit of our democratic election processes.

 Chris Leslie is the member of the board of directors of CSA who is responsible and accountable for gender diversity and inclusion within CSA.
 He is the Chief Executive Officer of the CSA.